 Remote Kokoda communities can access basic lighting in their homes

 Clean affordable solar lighting is now a reality for remote communities along the Kokoda Track.
-A partnership between KTF and the Australian Government (Kokoda Initiative) has illuminated 291 households in 10 communities along the Kokoda Track.
+A partnership between KTF and the Australian Government (Kokoda Initiative), with generous in-kind support from PNG Air, has illuminated 291 households in 10 communities along the Kokoda Track.
 Household solar lighting and energy systems were installed onto every home in the villages of Naoro 2, Efogi 1 & 2, Kagi, Alola, Abuari, Isurava, Kovello and Hoi and all smaller villages in between.